PhD in Comparative Literature

 Subject to the approval of the Graduate Studies Committee, M.A. candidates may transfer from other institutions up to six hours of graduate credit graded “B” or higher, and taken within three years before admission.* Students are strongly encouraged to request transfer of credits within the first semester after admission.

-Work in one literature, as construed in the broad sense described on page 1, requires historical coverage from the earliest literary forms of the language to the present, with emphasis either on a genre or on a major period, and a thorough reading knowledge of the language.
+Doctoral students in the Program of Comparative Literature focus on three literatures or fields of concentration.
+Work in the primary literature or field of concentration requires broad historical coverage from the pre-modern period to the contemporary era, with emphasis either on a genre or on a major period, and a thorough reading knowledge of the language.
 Work in the second and third literatures requires coverage of the period or genre related to the field of emphasis in the first literature.
-Reading knowledge of the languages involved should be very good in the second literature, and good in the third.
+Students must demonstrate very good reading knowledge of the second language of concentration, and good competence in the third.

-Students in the PhD Program must complete, beyond the MA course requirements specified above, 12 graduate course credits at the 600-800 level (excluding dissertation credits), of which 6 must be in Comparative Literature.
+Students in the PhD Program must complete 12 graduate course credits at the 600-800 level (excluding dissertation credits), of which 6 must be in Comparative Literature.
 That is:

 - 21 credits in Comparative Literature, 6 of which must be at the 600 level or above